 Name: Date of Birth: Grade in School:

-☐ Medically eligible for all sports without restriction
+Medically eligible for all sports without restriction

-☐ Medically eligible for all sports without restriction with recommendations s for further evaluation or treatment o of
+□ Medically eligible for all sports without restriction with recommendations for further evaluation or treatment of

-☐ Medically eligible for certain sports
+Medically eligible for certain sports

-□ Not medically eligible pending further evaluation
+Not medically eligible pending further evaluation

-□ Not medically eligible for any sports Recommendations:
+Not medically eligible for any sports

+Recommendations:

-I have examined the student named on this form and completed the apparent clinical contraindications to practice and can participate in examination findings is on record in my office and can be made availarise after the athlete has been cleared for participation, the physicia and the potential consequences are completely explained to the at the sport(s) as outlined on this for able to the school at the request o an may rescind the medical eligibili m.
-A copy of the physical f the parents.
+apparent clinical contraindications to practice and car examination findings is on record in my office and car completed the preparticipation physical evaluation.
+The participate in the sport(s) as outlined on this form.
+An be made available to the school at the request of the ion, the physician may rescind the medical eligibility unlained to the athlete (and parents or guardians). copy of the physical parents.
 If conditions

-Name of health care professional (print or type): Date e of Exam:
+Name of health care professional (print or type): Date of E Exam:

-Address: Pho ne:
+Address:

 Signature of health care professional: , MD, DO, DC, NP, or PA

 SHARED EMERGENCY INFORMATION

 Allergies:

 Medications:

 Other information:

 Emergency contacts: